mozilla/MozDef/docs/source/alert_development_guide.rst

 - main - This is where the alert defines the criteria for the types of events that will trigger the alert.
 - onAggregation/onEvent - This is where the alert defines what happens when it sees those events, such as post processing of events and making them into a useful summary to emit as an alert.

-In both cases the alert is simple python, and you have all the facility of python at your disposal including any of the thousands of python libraries you might want to add to the project.
+In both cases the alert is simple python, and you have all the facility of python at your disposal including any of the python libraries you might want to add to the project.

 It's important to note that when you iterate on the alert to regularly test to ensure that the alert is still firing.
 Should you run into a situation where it's not firing, the best way to approach this is to backout the most recent change and review the alert and tests to ensure that the expectations are still in sync.